dexon-foundation/workshop-dapp-development/09_sync_contract_data_by_observing_transactions/README.md

 const inputDataDecoder = await import('ethereum-input-data-decoder');
 const decoder = new inputDataDecoder.default(abi);
 ```
-The app is a copy from chapter `05` and then we add things to the bottom.
+The app is a copy from chapter `05` and then we cancel the event subscription.
 We also import a new library `ethereum-input-data-decoder` which will be used later.

 Basically what Drizzle does is watching the new `block headers`: